edgedb/edgedb/docs/edgeql/introspection/casts.rst

 in all contexts (such as when determining the type of a set of mixed literals or resolving the argument types of functions or operators if there's no exact match).
-For example, a literal ``1`` is an :eql:type:`int64` and it is implicitly cast into a :eql:type:`decimal` or :eql:type:`float64` if it is added to a set containing either one of those types:
+For example, a literal ``1`` is an :eql:type:`int64` and it is implicitly cast into a :eql:type:`bigint` or :eql:type:`float64` if it is added to a set containing either one of those types: